Deaf sailor Gavin Reid wins top award after daring mid-ocean rescue

 The 28-year-old came to the rescue on January 5, 2016.

-On board Mission Performance during the 11-month Clipper Round-the-World Yacht Race, he received an SOS call from a stricken vessel shortly after midnight.
-It was on its way back from competing in the Sydney Hobart Yacht Race.
+On board Mission Performance during the 11-month Clipper Round-the-World Yacht Race, he received an SOS call from a stricken vessel shortly after midnight in the southern Pacific Ocean.
+It was on its way back from competing in the Sydney-Hobart race.

 "They had a crew member stuck up the mast, another with a broken arm, so we turned around to locate their boat," Reid tells CNN.